IslaMcN/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Using a Key Factor, BCrypt is able to adjust the cost of hashing.
+With Key Factor changes, the hash output can be influenced.

 - [ ] What does bcrypt do to slow down attackers?

+BCrypt remains extremely resistant to hacks, especially a type of password cracking called rainbow table.
+This Key Factor will continue to be a key feature as computers become more powerful in the future.

 - [ ] What are the three parts of the JSON Web Token?

+HEADER, DATA, SIGNATURE

 ## Minimum Viable Product